 |End date||10 September 2019|

-Acoustic Mobilities.
 What paradigmatic shifts transpired with the reconfiguration of new modes of mobilities and communication technology in the nineteenth and twentieth centuries?
-In rethinking early sound historiographies of SEA, how do we account for the social lives of human laborers, socio-cultural actors, and sound objects migrating to different regions, nations, and institutions in Southeast Asia?
+In rethinking early sound historiographies of the Asia Pacific, how do we account for the social lives of human laborers, socio-cultural actors, and sound objects migrating to different regions, nations, and institutions in the Asia Pacific?

-Sonic Knowledge.
-How did the early sound recordings constitute and construct knowledges and understandings of modernities in SEA: i.e. ‘modern’ race epistemologies, notions of modern state (and/or urban) institutions and citizenship, and the emergence of a transnational cultural/media industry?
-How did the materiality of the early sound technologies mediate sonic discourses of global modernities among communities in the SEA?
-How do we take into account the mediality and the aesthetics generated through these media as the very epistemes of SEA modernities?
+How did the early sound recordings constitute and construct knowledges and understandings of modernities in the Asia Pacific: i.e. ‘modern’ race epistemologies, notions of modern state (and/or urban) institutions and citizenship, and the emergence of a transnational cultural/media industry?
+How did the materiality of the early sound technologies mediate sonic discourses of global modernities among communities in the Asia Pacific?
+How do we take into account the mediality and the aesthetics generated through these media as the very epistemes of the Asia Pacific modernities?

-Listening Societies/Communities.
-How did listening constitute the imagined (trans)national and translocal communities in SEA?
+How did listening constitute the imagined (trans)national and translocal communities in the Asia Pacific?
 What theoretical tools and methodologies can we employ to better understand these transregional conditions and processes?
 In working with nation-based sound archives: How do we engage the materials that are stored in archives of the different post-imperial centers and peripheries, and on the other hand, documents catalogued in different languages of the postcolonial societies and previous colonizers?
-Furthermore, how do we deal with the challenges in the limits of their institutional and ‘ownership’ policies?
+How do we deal with the challenges in the limits of their institutional and ‘ownership’ policies?

 This workshop is co-organized by the “Sonic Entanglements” Research Project, the University of Amsterdam-Musicology Department, the Dutch Institute for Sound and Vision, the Amsterdam Centre for Globalisation Studies, and the Amsterdam School for Cultural Analysis.